jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ### Adding Dependencies

-I added the OpenAI API and Google APIs Client as development dependencies.
-Trigger bundles all dependencies anyway, and they won't be installed during the DigitalOcean deployment.
+I added the OpenAI API and Google APIs Client as development dependencies, even though they are production dependencies as far as Trigger is concerned.
+Why did I do this?
+With Trigger, there isn't a difference between production and development dependencies.
+They're all bundled together by default.
+However, as the previous section explains, they won't be included in the DigitalOcean build.
+And why should they, they aren't used in the main function at all.

-## Deployment
+## Deployment and Finishing Up

 ## Conclusion